google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 Use [`MaybeUninit<T>`] instead.

-It is still possible to create uninitialized values using [`MaybeUninit::assume_init()`] if you have not, in fact, assured that things are initialized.
+It is still possible to create uninitialized values using [`MaybeUninit::uninit()`] with [`MaybeUninit::assume_init()`] if you have not, in fact, assured that things are initialized.

+`mem::uninitialized()` is exactly equivalent to `MaybeUninit::uninit().assume_init()`, but it is deprecated since `MaybeUninit` actually provides the flexibility needed to deal with uninitialized memory safely.

 ### Padding

 Padding bytes in structs and enums are [usually but not always uninitialized][pad-glossary].
 This means that treating a struct as a bag of bytes (by, say, treating `&Struct` as `&[u8; size_of::<Struct>()]` and reading from there) is UB even if you don't write invalid values to those bytes, since you are accessing uninitialized `u8`s.

 The "usually but not always" caveat can be usefully framed as "padding bytes are uninitialized unless proven otherwise".
-Padding is a property of types, not memory, and these bytes are set to being uninitialized whenever a type is created or copied/moved around, but they can be written to by getting a reference to the memory behind the type[^1], and will be preserved at that spot in memory as long as the type isn't overwritten as a whole.
+Padding is a property of the _access_ (i.e., the _type_), not memory, and these bytes are set to being uninitialized whenever a type is created or copied/moved around, but they can be written to by getting a reference to the memory behind the type[^1], and will be preserved at that spot in memory as long as the type isn't overwritten as a whole.

 For example, treating an initialized byte buffer as an `&Struct` and then later reading the padding bytes will give initialized values.
 However, treating an initialized byte buffer as an `&mut Struct` and then writing a new `Struct` to it will lead to those bytes becoming uninitialized since the `Struct` copy will "copy" the uninitialized padding bytes.
 Similarly, using `mem::transmute()` (or `mem::zeroed()`) to transmute a byte buffer to a `Struct` will uninitialize the padding because it performs a typed copy of the `Struct`.